vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 Hi there!

-I'm currently a Masters Student in Computer Science, specializing in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
+I'm currently a PhD Student in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I am currently advised by Prof. [Christopher Rozell](http://siplab.gatech.edu/rozell.html)

-My research interests are at the intersection of Machine Learning, Biology and Statistics.
-I am interested both in **applying machine learning and statistics for biological applications** and **using biologically inspired ideas to improve machine learning and statistical techniques**.
-Currently, I am working on incorporating group information in modelling Healthcare Associated Infections.
+My research interests are at the intersection of Machine Learning, Neuroscience and Economics.
+I am interested in **understanding how humans make decisions**.
+Currently I am examining how ordinal machine learning can help us understand motivation and cognitive effort.

+I finished my Masters in Computer Science, specializing in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I was currently advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
+I incorporated group information in modelling Healthcare Associated Infections.

 Previously, I was an Applied AI Intern at [Netomi](https://www.netomi.com/) where I was mentored with Dr. [Partho Nath](https://www.linkedin.com/in/partho-nath/).
-I worked on developing semi-supervised clustering methods to analyze large customer service ticket datasets.
+I developed semi-supervised clustering methods to analyze large customer service ticket datasets.

 In the Summer of 2020, I was a SURF Intern at [Caltech](https://www.caltech.edu/) where I was advised by Prof. [Adam Wierman](https://adamwierman.com/).
 We developed energy-aware algorithms to schedule precedence constrained tasks on multiple servers.

-I finished my undergraduate studies at [Penn State](https://www.psu.edu/) where I completed my Honors thesis with Prof. [Daniel Kifer](https://www.cse.psu.edu/~duk17/).
+I finished my undergraduate studies, double majoring in Computer Science and Biology with a minor in Statistics, at [Penn State](https://www.psu.edu/) where I completed my Honors thesis with Prof. [Daniel Kifer](https://www.cse.psu.edu/~duk17/).
 For my thesis, I worked on improving the scalability of certifiably adversarial robust deep neural networks.

-Other than research, I'm an avid reader 📚 and an overenthusiastic amateur cricket player 🏏.
+Other than research, I'm an enthusiastic amateur cricket player 🏏, avid reader 📚, and am learning Muay Thai 🥊.
 The quickest way to reach me would be email.